talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 *  Logistic stochastic gradient descent (SGD)
 *  Neural network (MLP) with logistic activation

-For this analysis, we additionally blacklisted any gene with fewer than five observed CNVs (counted separately for deletions and duplications).
+For this analysis, we additionally blacklisted any gene with fewer than three observed CNVs (counted separately for deletions and duplications).
 Five was determined as the minimum number of CNVs required to obtain a nominally significant (_i.e._, informative) enrichment in cases from a Fisher's exact test.

+We also excluded genes with less informative intermediate BFDPs ( ~ [0.2, 0.8]) from training.

 For each model, we first split each autosome into its respective p and q arms, then partitioned all chromsome arms into 11 groups while balancing the total number of non-blacklisted genes per group, as follows: